schorij23/readme-generator/assets/README.md

 Me

 ## Testing
-npm test can be used to run all unit tests
+the npm test command is built in testing

 ## Questions